Written byConnie Yang

 - Select Updates and check if there's an app update available and update them.

 For apps not installed from the App Store of your Mac, most of them can be auto-updated periodically.
-If not, you can check their notifications and update them from the notifications.
-Or, download their latest versions from the corresponding official sites to update them.
+If not, you can check their inner notifications and update them.
+Or, you can download their latest versions from the corresponding official sites to update them.

 What do you do if your Mac won't update?

-If your Mac freezes or is stuck during the update process, you can try the following ways:
+Consequently, you can't update your Mac.
+If your Mac freezes during the update process, you can try the following ways:

 Restart your Mac and check the Log screen